-The following are important terms and conditions that play a role in the day-to-day decisions made on loan or grant projects.
-A complete listing of the administrative requirements for all grants and loans administered by Ecology is contained in the Administrative Requirements for Recipients of Ecology Grants and Loans Managed in EAGL at:
+The following are selected terms and conditions that play an important role in the day-to-day decisions made on loan or grant projects.
+This selected list is highlighted for applicant awareness and is not exhaustive.
+Applicants are required to adhere to all terms and conditions.
+A complete list of administrative requirements for all grants and loans administered by Ecology is contained in the Administrative Requirements for Recipients of Ecology Grants and Loans Managed in EAGL^Z.

-https://apps.ecology.wa.gov/publications/SummaryPages/2301002.html were considered by the applicant at the time of application and to track requested purchases during project implementation.
+7 https://apps.ecology.wa.gov/publications/SummaryPages/2301002.html